How and why does antibiotic resistance emerge?

 Each time that antibiotics are used, the subset of bacteria able to endure their onslaught not only survive but can make the most of the elimination of susceptible bacteria around them to thrive.

 Antibiotic resistance is a natural phenomenon which has been around for millions of years.
-Indeed, bacteria and fungi produce antibiotics naturally, to protect themselves or to fight each other.
+Indeed, bacteria and fungi produce antibiotics naturally, to protect themselves.
 The first antibiotics used in medicine, including penicillin, were extracted from fungi.
-However, the use of large quantities of such substances in human and animal health care since the mid-1940s has greatly amplified a natural process: each time that an antibiotic is used, resistant bacteria multiply and then prosper because they are the only ones able to do so under those particular circumstances.
+However, the use of large quantities of such substances in human and veterinary health care since the mid-1940s has greatly amplified a natural process: each time that an antibiotic is used, resistant bacteria multiply and then prosper because they are the only ones able to do so under those particular circumstances.

 When bacteria multiply – most are able to do this several times per hour – they must replicate all their genes (DNA).
-As these copies are made, the bacteria are also subject to errors (mutations), some of which might help them survive the onslaught of an antibiotic in their surroundings.
+As these copies are made, the bacteria are also subject to errors, known as mutations, some of which might help them survive the onslaught of an antibiotic in their surroundings.
 They can also acquire this ability by receiving small pieces of DNA (plasmids) from other bacteria – which may or not be of the same species.

 Evolution of antibiotic resistancy